wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

 ## 3. Create a re-useable Primary Header for the site

-In the `index.tsx' on the two pages you created in the previous tutorial, you can see we duplicate the same `PrimaryHeader` component. quite match: the one on the gallery page is bold.
+In the `index.tsx` on the two pages you created in the previous tutorial, you can see we duplicate the same `PrimaryHeader` component. quite match: the one on the gallery page is bold.
 Let's bring them both into the design system using a shared set of tokens.
 This way if we change the style of